Jamestown, Westfield and Northwestern Railroad: Operation

 The grade from Westfield south into the hills heading toward Jamestown was very scenic, particularly where it passed through Hogsback Ravine.
 The grade was steep, and the interurban cars worked hard on the climb, particularly the electric powered freights.
-The 32-mile JW&NW represented classic small town-to-rural electric interurban operation similar to interurbans lines all over the 1920s United States.
-The large red coaches lumbering by at grade crossings was a familiar one for years at Chautauqua valley villages.
-Most interurban lines were abandoned during the 1930s due to increased car ownership and improving highways plus due to the financial impact of the Great Depression.
+The 32-mile JW&NW represented classic small town-to-rural electric interurban operation similar to interurban lines all over the 1920s United States.
+The large red coaches lumbering by at grade crossings were a familiar sight for years at Chautauqua valley villages.
+Most interurban lines were abandoned during the 1930s due to increased car ownership and improving highways as well as the financial impact of the Great Depression.
 The JW&NW's passenger survival to 1947 and its freight survival to 1950 was due to its freight transfer with the New York Central for the many Jamestown factories.

 The H.E.
 Salzberg Company operated the company since at least late 1943 and the Interstate Commerce Commission approved its control of the JW&NW through ownership of stock in April 1945.